SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_PROJECT.md

 The data model for the basic concept of Project/Variants includes the following entities:

 - **Project:** This entity represents a project.
-It contains information such as the project name, project description, project start and end time, and other project-related data.
+It contains information such as the project name, project description, and other project-related data, such as users identifiers with read or write access.

 - **Variant:** This entity represents a variant within a project.
 It contains information such as the variant name, variant description, variant type, and other variant-specific data.

 - **Version:** This entity represents a version within a variant.
 Versions are used to store the change history and preserve intermediate changes during the creative process.
 They allow users to restore any previous version if needed.
-  The relationship between the entities is as follows:

 The relationship between the entities is as follows: